Illinois Conversion Condominium Projects – Notice of Intent to Convert and Disclosure Requirements

 §30 of the Act details various requirements unique to a conversion condominium, beginning with a provision that no real estate may be made subject to the Act without first providing notice of the intent to convert to all persons who are tenants of the building located on the real estate at the time the notice is provided.
 765 ILCS 605/30(a)(1).

-A declaration of condominium may not be recorded against the real estate until thirty days after the notice of intent is given, and no more than one year before the declaration is recorded.
+A declaration of condominium may not be recorded against the real estate until thirty days after the notice of intent is given, and the notice of intent may be given no more than one year before the declaration is recorded.
 As part of the declaration of condominium, the developer of the conversion condominium project (i.e., the seller/owner) must execute a certificate that the notice of intent was given to all persons who were then tenants.
 Id.

 The notice of intent to convert must be given to the current tenants before any agreement of sale of condominium units is made.
 Id.